Hanabiraa/my-obsidian-wiki/wiki/docker/Docker-compose.md

 - `-d` - detached mode
 - `-f docker-compose.dev.yml` - set `docker-compose.yaml` file to be used for building

+***hint:*** when app is running but you have changed `.yaml` file, you can update containers by running `docker-compose run -d` again without stopping existing containers - this will update changed containers

 ### list of working containers
 `docker-compose ps`